 The risk with the Singaporean model is that contactless payments are not only being encouraged by a bank – who is driven by market expansion and customer acquisition priorities – but that this encouragement is being supported by the public school system.
 Indeed, POSB has expressed its desire to expand the programme to Singapore’s remaining primary schools in the next couple of years.

 The smartwatches that were handed out as freebies, aside from being a payment tool, also offer fitness tracking options.
 Parents can track their children’s spending habits and supposedly teach them From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More management through a dedicated smartphone app.